Rosalina121/pc-remote-control/README.md

 A module has an `emoji`, `name`, `path` to be invoked on and `fn(request: moduleReq): IModuleResponse` performing a task. `IModuleResponse` is just a response string and a status code and `moduleReq` just an alias for the Express Request.

+Some modules have an extra `.json` file named same as the module, which contains extra configs.
+These have to be created manually, as in most cases they include things like tokens, or personal stuff.

 ## In this repo

 ### Available modules